 Genius ERP: ready out-of-the-box for custom manufacturing.

-What is the difference between an MRP and an ERP?
 This is a question we get asked a lot—and it’s something that we find a lot of people are confused about.

 It’s easy to see why: the acronyms are similar and ERPs and MRPs share the same history.
 But even though the two are intertwined, they are two separate entities and each will give you different levels of performance and capabilities.

-ERP, on the other hand, stands for Enterprise Resource Planning and is a more complete software system that includes additional features and functionalities to help manufacturers automate and streamline business processes, not just related to manufacturing, but across their entire enterprise.
-ERPs developed out of MRPs and are designed to not only help manufacturers better plan their inventory and scheduling, but to help manufacturers with sales, quotes and estimates, customer relationship management, accounting, human resources, project management, and more.
+ERP, on the other hand, stands for Enterprise Resource Planning and is a more complete business software system that includes additional features and functionalities to help manufacturers automate and streamline business processes, not just related to manufacturing, but across their entire enterprise.
+ERPs developed out of MRPs and are designed to not only help manufacturers better plan their inventory management and scheduling, but to help manufacturers with sales, quotes and estimates, customer relationship management, accounting, human resources, project management, and more.

 ERPs go beyond MRPs and connect and integrate all the different aspects of your business into one database, allowing you to streamline tasks and processes, as well as share error-free information across your entire organization.
 ERPs power your business with accurate data, and help you to increase efficiencies and reduce costs across your organization.